-Many court matters involve complex and valuable legal rights.
-You should always speak with an attorney before filing any papers.
+Many court matters involve complicated and important legal rights.
+You should always talk to an attorney before filing any papers.
 Please see Finding a lawyer for information on local lawyer referral services and legal aid agencies.

 - Dress in a way that shows respect for the court.
-You do not have to buy new clothes for court but halters, worn out jeans and tee-shirts are not appropriate.
+You don’t have to buy new clothes for court, but halters tops, worn out jeans, and T-shirts aren’t appropriate.
 Don't chew gum, eat or drink in the courtroom.

 - Be on time.
-If you miss your hearing, the judge can make orders that you may not agree with and which may seriously affect you and your children.
+If you miss your hearing, the judge can make orders that you might not agree with and which could seriously affect you and your children.

-- Do not bring children into court.
-Many of the topics discussed in court are not appropriate for young children.
-Please arrange for a friend or relative to watch your children while you are in court.
+- Don’t bring children into court.
+Many of the topics discussed in court aren’t appropriate for young children.
+Please arrange for a friend or relative to watch your children while you’re in court.

 - Stand when the judge enters or leaves the courtroom.
 The court officer will tell you when to sit and stand.
-If you are in doubt, stand when the judge is standing.
-You can usually sit down once the judge is seated, unless you are speaking with the judge.
+If you’re in doubt, stand when the judge is standing.
+You can usually sit down once the judge is seated, unless you’re speaking with the judge.